- The Department

 If a consumer doesn’t have access to coverage through their employer (or their spouse’s employer), they should apply for coverage in the state where they live.

 In Kansas, any individual or family may buy coverage through the Health Insurance Marketplace.
 The only people who can’t are those who aren’t legally in the United States or who are incarcerated (other than pending disposition of charges).

-Coverage becomes effective on January 1, 2017 for people who sign up between November 1 and December 15, 2016.
-Following that, coverage is effective on the first day of the following month if a consumer enrolls by the 15th.
-If after the 15th, coverage will be delayed an additional month.
+Coverage becomes effective on January 1, 2018 for people who sign up between November 1 and December 15, 2017.
 During this open enrollment period, consumers will be able to change plans, change insurance companies or stay with the plan they have if it is still available.

 Consumers also may be eligible to enroll in coverage at times other than the open enrollment period.
 There are special enrollment periods for individuals or families if they have a “qualifying life event”.
 Some examples include: loss of qualifying health coverage; change in household size; change in primary place of living; change in eligibility for marketplace coverage or help paying for coverage; enrollment or plan error; and other qualifying changes.